-You could qualify for a grad PLUS loan, also called a Direct PLUS loan, as a professional or graduate student if you don’t have adverse credit history.
+You could qualify for a Grad PLUS loan, also called a Direct PLUS loan, as a professional or graduate student if you don’t have an adverse credit history.
 Even if you do have some blemishes on your credit report you might still be able to get a grad PLUS loan with an endorser.
 The maximum amount you can receive is the cost of attendance, less any prior financial aid you’ve received.
 A grad PLUS loan is really meant to bridge the gap where other forms of financial aid might have failed.
 You are not required to begin repaying your loan until six months after you graduate, leave school, or fall below half-time enrollment.

 Additional Financial Resources for Medical School

 Completing a FAFSA application is a great start to making your dreams of med school a reality.
 If you fail to receive a large-enough federal student aid award or want to limit medical school debt, there are additional ways to finance your education.

 Private Student Loans

 Generally offered through credit unions, banks, or online lenders, private student loans can help close the gap if you don’t receive enough federal student aid.
 The interest rate is determined by your credit history, so the ideal applicant has a good credit score and proof of financial stability.
 You don’t need to file the FAFSA to get private student loans.

 Sign Up for a U.S. Service Program

 Work for the University

 There are scholarships and grants for both academic merit and financial need, so apply for as many as possible for the best chance of receiving aid.

 Medical school is often costly, but with the help of financial aid, you could be on the path to a dream career in the healthcare industry.
 Apply for the FAFSA to access federal student loans and institutional aid for med school.
 Take the time to research all financial resources available to you, including private loans, to find the ones best for your situation.